Artwork Preparation

 Full Color Fusion®, and DTF transfers.

-You can request to have your transfers cut and seperated before they're delivered.
+You can request to have your transfers cut and separated before they’re delivered.

 Review the guidelines below to see how your artwork will need to be ganged on the sheet so it can be cut by our machines.